 Use the links to the left to find out more about the research that our center facilitates.

-Marketing Science to Publish New Article by Distinguished University Professor Roland Rust
+Marketing Science Published Article in January by Distinguished University Professor Roland Rust

 Roland Rust, executive director of the CES and distinguished university professor, and distinguished CES faculty fellow Ming-Hui Huang, have published a new article, “The Service Revolution and the Transformation of Marketing Science”, in Marketing Science.
 The article discusses the relationship between the information and service revolutions and explains the reasons for service sector growth.
 To reach their conclusions, Professors Rust and Huang review and integrate information from the quantitative, information systems, and computer science literatures.
 To read the article, click here.